giminni/docker-grav/README.md

 * Build the docker image with `grav_build grav grav-admin testing` for the development version or `grav-build.sh grav` for the production version.
 * Create the data directory with `grav-mkdata.sh data`
 * Run the docker image with `grav_run grav grav-admin testing` for the development version or `grab_run.sh grav` for the production version.
-* Enter the command line of the running grav image, with `grav-shell.sh bash grav-admin` for the development version or `grav-shell.sh bash grav` for the production version.
+* Enter the command line of the running grav image, with `grav-shell.sh grav-admin` for the development version or `grav-shell.sh grav` for the production version.

 ## Installation checklist